ali-sattari/ali-sattari.github.io/content/posts/aggregating-slis.md

 ## What about a target (SLO) for now aggregated SLIs?

-SLIs are useful indicators on their own, specially if we look at their trend over time like month over month, as such there is no immediate need for a target when we aggregate SLIs into one indicator.
+SLIs are useful indicators on their own<sup>[citation needed]</sup>, specially if we look at their trend over time like month over month, as such there is no immediate need for a target when we aggregate SLIs into one indicator.
 Many times we might want to even resist the urge to set a target for such aggregated SLI to avoid the [Goodhart’s trap](https://en.wikipedia.org/wiki/Goodhart%27s_law).
 But if we absolutely must, the simpler way is to set a new target for the aggregate SLI, using historical data and business needs as input.
 A more complicated approach can be calculating a composite SLO, beautifully described [here](https://alexewerlof.medium.com/calculating-composite-sla-d855eaf2c655) in details.
 This approach makes more sense for service level aggregate SLIs, than for product or org level ones.

 ## Resources